izaweslie/itemize/README.md

 Here are some additional features we would like to implement in the future:
  * The option to take a picture of the receipt associated with the item and have that stored with the item info.
  * The ability to upload saved photos of barcodes instead of only using a live streaming camera feature.
+ * An option to take your own photo of the item
+ * Option to sort total values by category or location - i.e. the total value of my items in the office is $3,000 or the total value of my electronics is $5,000